FEEDToken/token-contract/README.md

 # token-contract
-Repository for the token contract
+Repository for the token and the vesting contract